arunvignesh28/arunvignesh28.github.io/_pages/about.md

 # 🔥 News
 - *February 2025*: &nbsp; My work "Continual Causal Learning for Online Cyberattack Detection in Public Infrastructures" is under review in KDD-2025
 - *January 2025*: &nbsp;  My work "Position: Causal Learning is the Next Frontier in Multivariate Time Series Anomaly Detection" is under review in ICML-2025
-- *December 2025*: &nbsp; My work "Causal Graphs as Cyberattack Descriptors for Anomaly Detection in Critical Public Infrastructures" is under review in the journal ACM - Transactions on Intelligent Systems and Technology.
+- *December 2025*:  My work "Causal Graphs as Cyberattack Descriptors for Anomaly Detection in Critical Public Infrastructures" is under review in the journal ACM - Transactions on Intelligent Systems and Technology.
 - *July 2024*: &nbsp;🎉🎉 My work "Multi-view Causal Graph Fusion Based Anomaly Detection in Cyber-Physical Infrastructures" was accepted at CIKM-2024.